Helix Design System

 We do have a few rules…

 Beyond having a set of components that have a cohesive look and feel, I also wanted to standardize on common UI patterns.
-This give our platform users a reliable and predictable experience.
-Plus, there’s less re-inventing the wheel for our designers and our engineers have an easy way to replicate similar UI screens.
-The UI Patterns are published within the Helix’s documentation so anyone can reference it easy.
-They even come with copy and paste code examples.
+This gives our platform users a reliable and predictable experience.
+Plus, there’s less re-inventing the wheel for our designers.
+Our engineers now have an easier way to replicate similar UI scenarios, which is frequent within enterprise product design.
+The UI Patterns are published within the Helix’s documentation so anyone can reference them easily.
+They even come with copy-and-paste code examples!

 Eight Major Application Rebuilds